Ecological-Complexity-Lab/CRISPR_networks/README.md

 # Simulated data

-## Stochastic simulations
+## Simulations based on the Childs et.al. model

-The code for the stochastic simulations can be found [here]().
+The code C++ source code for the make the simulations based on the hybrid (deterministic-stochastic) model by Childs et.al.can be found [here]().

 In this repository we include the output of this simulator as input data, and the R code necessary to analyze these data.
 The simulator produces files named `mu1e-7_initialDiffDp1_S10P15_R-NNNN`, where NNNN is the seed number of a particular simulation.
 We have included the stochastic simulation outputs for our main simulation example (seed number 12499) in the folder `data\mu1e-7_initialDiffDp1_S10P15_R-12499`.

 * `Bacteria-abundance.txt`: The density of bacteria at different times.
 * `Phage-abundance.txt`: The density of viruses at different times.